willforsyth/willforsyth.github.io/dev/_posts/2017-03-17-how-not-to-launch-a-product.md

 comments: false
 category: ux
 description: |
- The story of "Name to come" its beginnings and how its began and how I approach the agile product launch and lean UX
+ The story of (Name to come) its beginnings, how I approached the agile development and lean UX.
 ---
 It began when I was selling an expensive item on Ebay.
 What I thought was expensive, an ipad air 2.
 I decided I didn't need it anymore and could do with the cash to buy a shed, (Ohh how things have changed).
 I listed it and got some bids, it sold for about the average price expected.